-Sometimes, due to the frequency of use for toilets in a home or business, the float or refill valve becomes loose over time, letting water run more than it should.
-On top of most fill valves, you’ll see an adjustment screw — this controls how high or low the float is positioned in the tank.
+Sometimes, due to the frequency of use for toilets in a home or business, the float or refill valve becomes loose over time, letting the water run more than it should.
+On top of most fill valves you’ll see an adjustment screw.
+This controls how high or low the float is positioned in the tank.
 Use a flat-head screwdriver to raise or lower the float to either allow more water into the tank or lessen the flow.

 Check The Flapper

 Our knowledgeable plumbers in Ocala, FL will diagnose your toilet to determine the best solution and answer any questions you may have.
 We can also provide you with tips for what to do for maintaining your toilet in between services.